Partners search for opportunities to support, contribute, and be of service.

-The best partnerships I've been a part of were ones in which each of us owned the whole, looking for opportunities to contribute to the success of the overall partnership and not just serve our specific areas of responsibility.
-We shouldn't see doing so as going out of our way, but instead should see it as the only way to go.
+In my ideal partnerships, each of us owns the whole, looking for opportunities to contribute to the success of the overall effort, not just fulfill our specific responsibility.
+We don't see doing so as going out of our way, but as the only way to go.

 What's been your experience with what helps make powerful partnerships?